Efficient Symbolic Execution of Software under Fault Attacks: Our Method

-Inside \textsc{NextState}, there are two cases.
-For the assignment $v:=expr$, path condition $pcon$ remains the same, while symbolic memory is updated where the entry $mem[v]$ is changed to $expr$.
-For the branching statement $assume(c)$, path condition is updated to $pcon\wedge c$, while symbolic memory $mem$ remains the same.
+Finally, in the subroutine \textsc{NextState}$(s)$, there are two cases.
+For an assignment $v:=expr$ (Line~24), the new path condition $pcon$ will remain the same, while the symbolic memory map will be updated such that $mem[v]$ holds $expr$.
+For a branching statement $assume(c)$ (Line~23), the new path condition will be updated to $pcon\wedge c$ while the new symbolic memory map ($mem$) will remain the same.